-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

 The Town's property tax rate will remain unchanged.
 The water rates, tap fees, and system development fees will increase, primarily to cover increased cost of operations and infrastructure maintenance.
-In addition, garbage fees will increase by 11%.
 The Town will use the revenues from its governmental and business-type activities to finance programs currently in place.